Australian Contact Centre Industry Information

 Are you receiving annoying calls from an Australian call centre?
 Read our article on How to stop Telemarketing calls

-How big is the Australian call centre industry?
+How big is the Australian contact centre industry?

 One of the challenges in getting an accurate number is that call centres are not seen as a stand-alone industry.
 So people tend to say they work in customer service for example – but that could be in a retail store or a call centre etc.